Voice is a Place

 Voice did not always come from certainty.
 Sometimes it came from necessity, from grief, from refusal, from the need to be heard by someone who might understand.
 This page holds voice as a place Black girls, women, and femmes returned to, built, and protected online.

-“I don’t stay online for me.
+“As a Black nonbinary disabled polyamorous lesbian, I don't stay online for me.
 I stay online for us.
 I started writing about my experiences in 2008, at the height of the Tumblr and blog era when so many of us were realizing that digital spaces were deeply communal.
 I met other queer, trans, and disabled Black folks who would become my organizing, intellectual, and creative community.
 I stay online because we matter and we need each other.
-We need to see one another healing, living, and loving in public.”
+We need to see one another healing, living, and loving in public.
+But, it has never been easy.”

-Jenn M. Jackson, PhD
+Jenn M. Jackson, Ph.D.

 “I was drawn to social media content creation because it allowed for Black stories to be told and centered that were not often included in traditional media.
 Toni Morrison wrote about the power of writing and telling Black stories by saying ‘If there’s a book that you want to read, but it hasn’t been written yet, then you must write it.’
 Whether our perspectives come by page, screen, song, or stage they are important and divine.”